 The cut-yourself-some-slack-guide to surviving the summer holidays

 This guide was going to be called something altogether different with lots of great ideas of where to go and what to do this summer.
-Then we had our first #schoolholiday day trip and it was a DISASTER.
-And I decided, ‘Hey!
+Then I decided, ‘Hey!
 I’M not qualified to write this.
 Let’s stick to what I do best.‘ Then I couldn’t actually remember what that was.
 So I just wrote this.
 Because the secret this summer, which many of you clever parents already know?
-Is low expectations.
+Is LOW expectations.
 (Also, Netflix.
 And gin.)

 Start off slow.
-Unless you’re a rookie or have amnesia, like I apparently did yesterday, EVERYONE knows you don’t do ANYTHING on the first day of the school holidays.
+Unless you’re a rookie or have amnesia, like I apparently did on the first day of the summer holidays last year, EVERYONE knows you don’t do ANYTHING on the first day.
 Aside from loll around in your PJs, watching Netflix and eating custard creams (the kids can join in too, if they want).
 This has an ulterior motive, aside from the fact that you’re cream crackered.
 It helps to build up what comes next.
 Because after a few days of this, a trip to the supermarket is an exciting prospect for your kids.
 It’s all about setting the activity benchmark LOW.
 If you start off with an actual day out, where the hell are you going to go from there?
 Remember.
 The summer holidays are a marathon.
 Not a sprint.

 Listen to your kids.
 Yeah, I know, why should you?
 They never listen to you, right?
 But if your child says ‘I don’t want to go to a castle, it sounds boring,‘ don’t hear, ‘Oh you DO want to go.
 You’ll really enjoy it when you get there.‘ Because the chances are, they won’t.
 And they’ll be a royal pain in the backside whilst you pay £30 for the privilege.